DarkDesignX/245/README.md

-# Example project for üK294
+# project in the modul 245